 Others have intervened, and frequently.
 In third grade, I had a shirt with vertical yellow, black, brown and white stripes.
 I unsuccessfully begged my mom to get me the matching pants.
 (Another time I actually asked her to give me a bowl cut.
 Overlooking the tremendous convenience factor, she refused.
 My mother is a saint.)
 Later, as long, stringy hair and Yes T-shirts became the uniform of my high school clan, I blithely let my fashion muscle atrophy as those crucial formative years went by, never to be recovered.

 Now, in calcified middle age, I need help.
-And voila — help arrives!
-Once again, the catalyst is television — not only educational, but motivational too!
-Recently, I was selected to host 8220;@the end,” a new Canadian talk show on the CBC’s Newsworld channel.
+And voila -- help arrives!
+Once again, the catalyst is television -- not only educational, but motivational too!
+Recently, I was selected to host "@the end," a new Canadian talk show on the CBC's Newsworld channel.
 Television demands attention to visual detail.
 Not even the Nashville Network will look the other way if the crack of your ass is showing above your tool belt, so it was time to face the inevitable.
 I needed a makeover.

 The show's producers will be my fashion sherpas, taking on the guiding role that had, in the past, always been played by relatives.
 I will participate in the makeover too, the way wood participates in building a birdhouse.